Welcome Parents and Families!

 How do you measure student success?

 This program does not use a traditional letter-based grading system for assignments.
-Instead, we focus on goal-oriented learning, individual student achievement, and a system of feedback and revision for completed creative projects.
+Instead, we focus on goal-oriented learning, individual student achievement, and a system of feedback and revision for our creative projects.
+As each year progresses, students complete and revise creative projects both independently and in student production groups.
+A student’s grade in a course is determined by their ability to meet assignment deadlines as well as the level of effort they put into each project and activity.

 For more information on this, visit the Assessment page of the Program Handbook!